NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 - `num` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Number of areas to be used with these parameters
+- `activate_after`: (str, or list of strs): Overrides the `activation_step` (overriding the manual config) based on the movement of other object(s) in the scene.
+Should be set to one or more labels for mechanical objects that may move or rotate, like placers or turntables.
+The `activation_step` of this object will be set to the step immediately after ALL of the objects finish moving and rotating.
+If multiple labels are configured, all labels will be used.
+Default: Use `activation_step`
+- `activate_on_start_or_after`: (str, or list of strs, or bool): Overrides the `activation_step` (overriding the manual config) based on the movement of other object(s) in the scene.
+Should be set to one or more labels for mechanical objects that can move or rotate, like placers or turntables.
+If ANY of the objects begin moving or rotating immediately at the start of the scene (step 1), then the `activation_step` of this object will be set to the step immediately after ALL of the objects finish moving and rotating;
+otherwise, if ALL of the objects begin moving and rotating after step 1, then the `activation_step` of this object will be set to 1.
+If multiple labels are configured, all labels will be used.
+Default: Use `activation_step`
 - `activation_step`: (int, or list of ints, or [MinMaxInt](#MinMaxInt)
 dict, or list of MinMaxInt dicts): Step on which the placer should begin its downward movement.
 Default: between 0 and 10